 Chapter 6: Impacts of abuse and neglect on Pacific survivors

-Part 5 of the Final Report sets out the significant, pervasive and lifelong impacts that abuse and neglect in State and faith-based care had on survivors’ physical and mental health, emotional wellbeing and spirituality, identity and cultural identity, education and employment opportunities.
+Part 5 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, sets out the significant, pervasive and lifelong impacts that abuse and neglect in State and faith-based care had on survivors’ physical and mental health, emotional wellbeing and spirituality, identity and cultural identity, education and employment opportunities.

 For Pacific survivors, the abuse and neglect they experienced in care had particular impacts on their identity and sense of belonging, their faith, and the pathways of their lives.